JetBrains/amper/docs/src/faq.md

 We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box and offer a reasonable level of extensibility.

-### How do Amper and Declarative Gradle relate to each other?
+### How do Kargo and Declarative Gradle relate to each other?

 Both projects aim to improve the developer experience and the IDE support, but from opposite directions and with different constraints.
-Amper's approach is to design, from the ground up, a tool that is easy to use for the developers regardless of their background, with great IDE support in mind, and focused on specific use-cases.
+Kargo's approach is to design, from the ground up, a tool that is easy to use for the developers regardless of their background, with great IDE support in mind, and focused on specific use-cases.
 The [Declarative Gradle project](https://blog.gradle.org/declarative-gradle) approaches the same goal from the other end, improving the developer experience and the IDE support in an already exising powerful tool.